brendajfa/-BackendTest/README.md

 <div align="justify">

 The requirements we ask for this test are:

-● Create a Django project to define an API
+* Create a Django project to define an API
-● Define models to represent the structure explained above ● Create a management command to efficiently calculate the ratings of every channel and export them in a csv file sorted by rating (i.e. the highest rated channels on top).
-The csv contains two columns: <channel title>, <average rating>
+* Define models to represent the structure explained above
+* Create a management command to efficiently calculate the ratings of every
+* annel and export them in a csv file sorted by rating (i.e. the highest rated
+* annels on top).
+The csv contains two columns: <channel title>, <average
+* ting>
-● Create endpoints to retrieve the channels, their subchannels and its contents ● Add unit tests to test the channel rating algorithm Get bonus points for:
+* Create endpoints to retrieve the channels, their subchannels and its contents
+* Add unit tests to test the channel rating algorithm

+Get bonus points for:
-● Adding Groups to the channels.
+* Adding Groups to the channels.
 Considering that each channel can belong to multiple groups.

-○ Allow filtering by group on Channels API.
+> Allow filtering by group on Channels API.
 Note: Take into account that any channel’s groups set should be included in its parent’s group set

-● High test coverage through unit tests
+* High test coverage through unit tests
-● Usage of docker to run the services
+* Usage of docker to run the services
-● Addition of type annotations (bonus for passing strict mypy type checks) ● Adding CI/CD (Gitlab CI is preferred, but you can use anything you want) You can use any libraries, DBMS or tools you need to accomplish the task.
+* Addition of type annotations (bonus for passing strict mypy type checks)
+* Adding CI/CD (Gitlab CI is preferred, but you can use anything you want) You can use any libraries, DBMS or tools you need to accomplish the task.
 We encourage you to define a readme file with some explanations about your solution.